Rayc940/ece5160-fast-robot/lab3/lab.md

   <b>Figure 8:</b> TOF Repeatability Test.
 </p>

-Standard deviation was also calculated at different distances, and it shows that the measurements are consistent and precise.
+Standard deviation was also calculated at different distances, and it shows that the measurements are consistent and precise across the range.

 <p align="center">
   <img src="../img/lab3/std_dev.png" width="80%">